 As for the pear tree, it seems to be along for the ride, with no particular symbolic meaning in the song.
 So as its replacement, we’ll pick the pond apple tree, which is common here in South Florida and the fruit vaguely looks pear-like.
 Pondapple trees are also incredibly important in the natural scheme of things, providing both food and shelter for many animals.

 Our second choice for the song: a wild turkey in a cabbage palm tree.
 Why?
 Turkeys are members of the same taxonomic family as partridges and Florida has its very own turkey subspecies, the Osceola.
-It’s hard to imagine a turkey sitting in any tree, let alone a cabbage palm, but cabbage palms are Florida’s state tree.
+It’s hard to imagine a turkey sitting in any tree (we have seen it), let alone a cabbage palm, but cabbage palms are Florida’s state tree.
 So there's that ...

 For the record, we grew up thinking The 12 Days to be entirely secular, which isn’t surprising since the religious code theory didn’t surface until the 1990s.
 That's also one reason why some doubt its veracity.

 And there are several other problems with the theory, including the strong possibility that the song originated in France, not England, and that a Christmas song wouldn’t be all that useful in helping kids learn catechism — it would be weird if you sang in it July — and that the symbolism itself doesn’t make a whole lot of sense.

 But for the moment, we’ll accept the theory as Gospel, pardon the pun.

 A killdeer in a pond apple tree indeed.